For investors looking for less volatility compared to stocks, here’s an overview of the five largest biotechnology ETFs for consideration.

 Companies in this ETF have a niche industry focus and the fund has only 30 holdings; this means they are largely equally weighted and that the assets are relatively balanced.
 The top three holdings of the fund are the following large-cap companies: Exelixis at a 4.49 percent weighting; Ultragenyx Pharmaceutical (NASDAQ:RARE), representing a 3.57 percent weight; and BioMarin Pharmaceutical (NASDAQ:BMRN), coming in at a 3.48 percent weight.

 The ARK Genomic Revolution Multi- ETF came into existence on October 31, 2014, and tracks 36 holdings.
 Similar to the First Trust Amex Biotechnology Index, this ETF has a specific area of focus.
 Companies on the list develop products such as: CRISPR technology, bioinformatics, molecular diagnostics and stem cells.

 5. Direxion Daily S&P Biotech Bull 3x Shares (ARCA:LABU)

 Founded on May 28, 2015, the Direxion Daily S&P Biotech Bull 3x Shares ETF is not your traditional ETF that mirrors an index.
 Instead, its goal is to obtain daily investment results of at least 300 percent of the S&P Biotechnology Select Industry Index.

 Like the other ETFs on this list, companies in the Direxion Daily S&P Biotech Bull 3x Shares ETF have an equally weighted average.
-Out of 123 holdings, its top three are Invitae, which has a 2.44 percent weight, Regeneron Pharmaceuticals, with a weight of 2.39 percent and United Therapeutics, holding a weight of 2.34 percent.
+Of 122 holdings, its top three are: Moderna, which has a 3.73 percent weight, Exelixis, with a weight of 2.8 percent and Regeneron Therapeutics at a weight of 2.64 percent.

 Don’t forget to follow us @INN_LifeScience for real-time news updates!